HazyResearch/pdftotree/README.rst

                             Path to output hOCR file.
 If not given, it will be printed to stdout.
-      -V, --visualize       Whether to output visualization images -d, --dry-run         Run pdftotree, but do not save any output or print to console.
-      -v, --verbose         Output INFO level logging.
+      -V, --visualize       Whether to output visualization images -v, --verbose         Output INFO level logging.
       -vv, --veryverbose    Output DEBUG level logging.